duraki/notes/content/posts/android/android_reversing.md

 title: "Android Reverse Engineering"
 ---

+### Decompilation & Debugging

+Use the [JADX](https://github.com/skylot/jadx) and Laurie's [JADXecute](https://github.com/LaurieWired/JADXecute) plugin that enhances JADX by adding **Dynamic Code Execution** abilities.
+The JADXecute allows you to dynamically run Java code or modify/investigate components of the `jadx-gui` output.

 ### Burp Proxy Setup

 If using **Android 7** or above, you need to export Burp CA Certificate from `Proxy → Options`, and selecting `Import/Export CA certificate`.
 Android wants the certificate to be in **PEM format**.
 The filename has to be equal to the `subject_hash_old` value appended with `.0`.